NorfolkDataSci/learning-git/index.md

 <ul style="padding-bottom:20px;padding-top:40px;">
   <li>
-    Branches isolate code until ready to be "merged".<br>
+    Branches isolate code until ready to be "merged"<br>
-    Create a pull request when you are ready to merge.
+    Create a pull request when you are ready to merge
   <ul style="padding-left:40px;padding-top:10px;">
     <li>Look in GitHub for "my_branch"</li>
     <li>Click the button that says "Compare & pull request</li>
   </ul>
   <img src="./img/create-pull-request.png">
   <li>
-    Pick a "target" branch (where you want new code to be applied).
+    Pick a "target" branch (where you want new code to be applied)
   </li>
   <li>
-    Review that your changes make sense.
+    Review that your changes make sense
   </li>
   <li>
-    Add a message outlining why this pull request is needed and how it essentially solves the problem of why it was needed.
+    Add a message outlining why this pull request is needed and how it essentially solves the problem of why it was needed
   </li>
 </ul>